-1. Introduction 4
+1. In troduction 5

-2. Behaviour Principles 4
+2. В ehaviour Principles 5

-3. Legislation, statutory requirements and statutory guidance 5
+3. Le egislation, statutory requirements and statutory guidance 6

-4. Related OAT policies 5
+4. Re elated OAT policies 6

-5. Leadership and management 5
+5. Le eadership and management 6

 5 5.1.
 Trustees and governors

-5. 5.2.
-Principal 6

-5.3.
-Teachers

-5.4.
-All staff

-5.5.
-Children

-6. Behaviour Curriculum

-7. Behaviour Expectations

-8. Safeguarding

-9. Behaviour expectations and SEND

-3. 10.

-11.

-12.

-13. ·

-14.

-15.

-15.1.
-Offsite Direction

-1: 15.2.
-Managed Moves 18

-1 15.3.
-Part Time Timetables 18

-16. .
-Adapting sanctions for children with SEND 19

-17. .
-Reasonable force 19

-18. .
-Restraint / Positive handling plans 20

-19. rea .
-Recording, reporting and responding to incidents of restraint/positivasonable force

-20. .
-Behaviour outside of academy premises 20

-21. .
-Searching, screening and confiscation 21

-22. .
-Suspected criminal behaviour 21

-23. .
-Child on child abuse sexual violence and sexual harassment 22

-24. Beh .
-Behaviour incidents online 22 2

-25. Malicious allegations 22

-26. Mobile phones 23

-27. Transition 23

-27. .1.
-Inducting incoming children 23

-27. .2.
-Preparing outgoing children for transition 23

-28. Staff induction, development and support 24

-29. Monitoring and evaluating academy behaviour 24

-30. Children's Voice 25

-31. Complaints 25

-Арре endix 1 - Template letters to parent/carer 25

-Appe endix 2 - Ormiston Academy Trust Reintegration Strategy 27

-1.Introduction
+5 .2.
+Principal 7

+5 .3.
+Teachers 8

+5 .4.
+All staff 8

+5 .5.
+Children 8

+5 .6.
+Parents 9

+6. В ehaviour Curriculum 9

+7. В ehaviour Expectations 10

+8. Sa afeguarding 10

+9. В ehaviour expectations and SEND 10

+10. Responding to Positive Behaviour 12

+11. Responding to behaviour that is below the expected standard 12

+12. Low level disruptions 13

+13. Sanctions 14

+14. Supporting children following a serious sanction 18

+1 4.1.
+Level 3 18

+1 .4.2.
+Level 4 18

+15. Alternatives to suspension and Permanent Exclusion 19

+1 5.1.
+Offsite Direction 19

+1 5.2.
+Managed Moves 20

+1 5.3.

+16. Adapting sanctions for children with SEND 21

+17. Reasonable force 21

+18. Restraint / Positive handling plans 23

+19. rea Recording, reporting and responding to incidents of restraint/positive handling/use

+20. Behaviour outside of academy premises .
+23 21.
+Searching, screening and confiscation .
+24 22.
+Suspected criminal behaviour .
+25 23.
+Child on child abuse sexual violence and sexual harassment .
+25 24.
+Behaviour incidents online .
+26 25.
+Malicious allegations .
+26 26.
+Mobile phones .
+26 27.
+Transition .
+26 27.1.
+Inducting incoming children 27 27.2.
+Preparing outgoing children for transition 27 28.
+Staff induction, development and support .
+27 29.
+Monitoring and evaluating academy behaviour .
+27 30.
+Children's Voice .
+28 31.
+Complaints .
+28 Apper ndix 1 - Template letters to parent/carer .
+29 Apper ndix 2 - Ormiston Academy Trust Reintegration Strategy .
+32

+1. Introduction

 - 1.1.
 The main purpose of the Behaviour Policy is to ensure that all children are safe and that academies create a culture where everyone is supported to have positive behaviour.
 All children should be able to learn in environments that are calm, safe and supportive and are free from disruption.
 All OAT academies are committed to inclusivity and implementing strategies that reduce bias and support individual children's needs.
 Where 'parent' is used in this policy this should be taken to include guardian or carer.

 - 1.2.
 Excellent behaviour is achieved through a positive and consistent academy culture, underpinned by a commitment to OAT's four values:

 - Anyone can excel

 - Enjoy the challenge

 - Share what is best

 - Be inclusive

 - 1.3.
 These are further reflected through Ormiston Herman Academy's values:

-- To independent learners and thinkers.
+- To be independent learners and thinkers.

 - To become valued and useful members of our community.

 - To be resilient problem solvers.

 - To respect ourselves and others.